fiddlest1ck/ThistleCockroach/README.md

     docker build -t cockroachnginx .
     docker run --network=host -d -ti cockroachnginx
 * this version run with nginx at 80 port

-#### Docker-compose version:
-    docker-compose up --build
-* this version run with nginx at 80 port
-* I'm highly recommend this version ( you know, one command, one small coffe and voila ! ).

 #### For test you can make request like:
     curl -v -X POST -d <data from example input.json> -H "Content-Type: application/json" http://0.0.0.0:<running-port>/api/v1/cockroach/projection/